musevlt/imphot/doc/imphot/index.rst

 to an HST image of the same region of sky.
 Two algorithms are
 provided:

-1. An overall image fitting algorithm uses the HST image as an estimate of the flux distribution on the sky.
+1. An overall image fitting algorithm is provided that uses the HST image as an estimate of the flux distribution on the sky.
 It uses the HST image to reproduce the MUSE image by convolving the HST image with a PSF that best reproduces the resolution of the MUSE image, scales and offsets the HST image with numbers that best reproduce the fluxes of the MUSE image, and shifts the HST image by an amount that best lines up features in the two images.
 The PSF parameters, calibration factors and pointing offsets that best reproduce the MUSE image, are the outputs of this algorithm.

 2. A star fitting algorithm is also provided.
 This fits a Moffat PSF profile to a given star in both the MUSE image and the HST image.
-The FWHM and beta parameter fitted to the star in the MUSE observation, are reported as the fitted PSF parameters of the image, whereas the calibration errors and pointing errors of the MUSE image are determined by comparing the total fluxes, flux offsets and positions of the star fits in the two images.
+The FWHM and beta parameters that are fitted to the star in the MUSE observation, are reported as the fitted PSF parameters of the image, whereas the calibration errors and pointing errors of the MUSE image are determined by comparing the total fluxes, flux offsets and positions of the star fits in the two images.

 The imphot module provides scripts that perform these algorithms,